Ag-Chem Equipment: History

 Ag-Chem lost money in 1985 and 1986.
 Its locally traded over-the-counter stock sold for pennies a share.
 In 1987, the company closed its Salina, Kansas, plant and consolidated production in Jackson: total company assets were reduced from $21.9 million to $11.6 million.
 According to the company, its cost-cutting programs and the loyalty of employees and suppliers helped Ag-Chem survive the period.

 In 1991, Ag-Chem purchased Benson, Minnesota-based LorAl Products, Inc. and a 60% share of Soil Teq, Inc.'s holdings.
 Soil Teq, Inc. developed the patented SOILECTION process which was a pioneer in the variable-rate application of fertilizers and pesticides.
-The acquisition of both assets furthered the company's earnest site-specific efforts to refine the concept of variable-rate application into a practical set of high-tech tools.
+The acquisition of both assets furthered the company's site-specific efforts to refine the concept of variable-rate application into a practical set of high-tech tools.

 Conservation tillage in the 1990s required adaptation of new chemical and fertilizer application technologies for post-emergent weed control.
 Ag-Chem responded by bringing the RoGator 664 to market in 1993.
 Agriculture professionals recognized the potential of site-specific resource management from an agronomic perspective as well as the economic and environmental benefits.
 In 1995, Ag-Chem purchased the remaining 40% interest in Soil Teq, Inc. and continued to develop a comprehensive "total package".
 Expanded offerings included continually updated mapping software, variable-rate product controllers, and variable-rate application systems.

 In 2001, the company was purchased by AGCO Corporation.
 The acquisition was beneficial to both parties as Ag-Chem now had larger funding, engineering, and distribution tools at its disposal and AGCO gained a solid foothold in the self-propelled application market among the other major Ag equipment manufacturers.